ekremfidan83/car-factory/README.md

 # CarFactory Api-Service

 The CarFactory project is a sample project that responds to you according to the entered car type.

+# Installation

+To run the car-factory project, you must first build maven.
+You can use Intellij Idea.

 ## API Usage

 #### getCarType